Thien260102/BookShop_Management_System/README.md

   * Nguyen Van Thien: Leader, Developer
   * Huynh Minh Quan: Developer

-## Using winform and 3-Layer to make it.
+## Using Winform and 3-Layer Architecture to make it.